OXID-eSales/paypal-checkout-documentation/configuration.rst

    The system generates a domain association file which you use to proves that you are the owner of the website.

-#.
-Host the domain association file:

-   a.
-Download the domain association file (:ref:`oxdajr19`, item 2).
-   #.
-Save it in the directory :file:`<Root directory of your OXID eShop>/.well-known/apple-developer-merchantid-domain-association`.
+   It is automatically saved in the root directory of your OXID eShop.
+The :emphasis:`manual` download and hosting of the file (:ref:`oxdajr19`, item 2) is therefore normally :emphasis:`not` necessary.

 #.
 Optional: To check whether the domain association file is available, open the file via browser.